artamono1/druhg/README.rst

 | nᵢ-1' - amount of edges of one color (usually edges = points - 1, except outliers they have 1edge and 1 point);
 | thus (nᵢ-1)/nᵢdᵢ when nᵢ>1 and 1/dᵢ when nᵢ=1;
 | l₁ - amount of "colored" edges, every edge of a linked subgraph is counted, edges from no clusterisation example are not.
+|
 | Newly formed cluster resists reclusterisation with it's internal high dᵢ, high l₁ and low L₁.
 | Outliers bring 1 as N₂, contribute 1 to L₂ and they are easily countered with l₁.
 | External eventually huge D or N₂ or dillution of L₁ will clusterize anything.
-| This approach is drastically different from an usual overcome 2. coefficient.
+| This approach is drastically different from an usual overcome xyz coefficient.